VladimirKhil/SIStorage/README.md

 The service does not operate packages files.
 It only manipulates packages metadata stored in a PostgreSQL database.

-Current implementation does not contain an API for filling and updating the storage; this should be done manually.

 # Localization

 Current architecture supposes that the SIStorage contains a predefines set of languages in Languages table.